 Coping With Antidepressant Side Effects

-Whether someone wishes to stop using due to the negative effects of antidepressants, abuse of drugs, or just a desire to live pill-free, it is vital that the medicines are stopped safely.
-With a drug rehab center, withdrawal symptoms can be managed, and the medications tapered so that users feel little to no side effects.
+However, there are several ways to improve libido including adding other medications or switching medicines.
+Though antidepressants are generally unsafe for pregnancy, SSRIs and SNRIs are considered safe to be used by pregnant women.
+Whether someone wishes to withdraw from antidepressants due to the negative effects of antidepressants, abuse of drugs, or just a desire to live pill-free, it is vital that the medicines are stops safely.
+Also, combining antidepressants and alcohol can be dangerous so patients must be wary.
+With a drug rehab center, withdrawal symptoms can be managed, and the medications tapered so that users feel little to no after-effects.
 It is possible to stop antidepressant use and still live a good life.

 Find the best treatment options.
 Call our free and confidential helpline